jdolan/quetoo/README.md

 ## Compiling

 Compiling _Quetoo_ is only recommended for advanced users.
-Supported platforms and targets include GNU Linux, BSD, Apple OS X, MinGW Cross Compile, and Microsoft Visual Studio.
-See [Installation and Maintenance](http://quetoo.org/books/documentation/installation-and-maintenance).
+Supported platforms and targets include GNU Linux, BSD, macOS, MinGW Cross Compile, and Microsoft Visual Studio.
+See [Developing and Modding](http://quetoo.org/books/documentation/developing-and-modding) for further details.

 The following dependencies are required: